Variational quantum algorithm with information sharing: Methods

 Bayesian optimisation is conventionally limited to small numbers of parameters, typically $< 20-30$~\cite{frazier_tutorial_2018}.
 This will become a problem for larger VQE problems, especially when using hardware efficient ansatz.
 However, decreasing noise rates will help alleviate this issue, since it will allow more complex but parameter efficient ansatz, such as Unitary Coupled Cluster (UCC)~\cite{mcardle2020quantum}, to be employed.
 Beyond this, global optimisation with large numbers of parameters is an active research topic.
 Replacing the Gaussian Proccess with other surrogate models, such as neural networks or random forests, can potentially allow much larger numbers of parameters~\cite{shahriari2015taking}.

 Problems such as over-parameterisation can, in principle, be solved by using physically motivated ansatz circuits, such as UCC for molecules~\cite{bartlett_alternative_1989}, or schemes that grow an ansatz systematically, for example ADAPT-VQE~\cite{grimsley_adapt_vqe_2019,tang_qubit-adapt-vqe_2020}.
-However, these approaches require circuits that are too deep to be practically run on current NISQ devices.
+These approaches typically require circuits that are too deep to be practically run on current NISQ devices, however more sophisticated schemes such as ansatz that preserve symmetries~\cite{yeter2021benchmarking} may help to overcome these challenges.